kchen3157/heartkit/docs/tutorials/heartkit-demo.md

 ### 4. Trigger start

-Now that the EVB client, PC client, and PC REST server are running, press either __Button 1 (BTN1)__ or __Button 2 (BTN2)__ on the EVB to start the demo.
-Pressing Button 1 will use live sensor data whereas Button 2 will use test dataset supplied by the PC.
+Now that the EVB client, PC client, and PC REST server are running, press either __Button 0 (BTN0)__ or __Button 1 (BTN1)__ on the EVB to start the demo.
+Pressing Button 0 will use live sensor data whereas Button 1 will use test dataset supplied by the PC.
 In __EVB Terminal__, the EVB should be printing the stage it's in (e.g `INFERENCE STAGE`) and any results.
 In __PC Terminal__, the PC should be plotting the data along with classification results.
-Once finished, Button 1 or Button 2 can be pressed to stop capturing.
+Once finished, Button 0 or Button 1 can be pressed to stop capturing.

 ![evb-demo-plot](../assets/heartkit-demo.png)